Farow/hexchat-scripts/README.md

 You can set custom paths to look for and a limit for cycling between completitions.

 #### hide-whois-end.pl
-Doesn't let HexChat display the end of whois messages.
+Doesn't let HexChat display whois end messages.
 They're useless anyway.

 #### linebreak.pl
-Insert a line break but pressing Shift-Enter.
-The line break will be invisible but upon sending, they will show up as separate messages.
+Insert a line break by pressing Shift-Enter.
+The line break will be invisible but the message will be split as expected.

 #### notice2server.pl
 Force notices from some nicks to be displayed in the server tab.

 #### undo-redo.pl
 Adds undo and redo functionality to the inputbox.
-Hit Ctrl-Z for undo and Ctrl-Y/Ctrl-Shift-Z for redo.
+Hit Ctrl-Z for undo and Ctrl-Y or Ctrl-Shift-Z for redo.
 Based on [TingPing's script](https://github.com/TingPing/plugins/blob/master/HexChat/undo.py) with a few improvments.

 #### whois-on-pm.pl
 When someone sends you a personal message and you don't already have a tab for the conversation, this will send a whois request and display the response in the new tab.
 Can be useful in case you want to know the channels the user is in.